piranha/solovyov.net/src/blog/2021/streaming.md

 <img class="image" alt="voicemeeter image" src="https://vb-audio.com/Voicemeeter/VoicemeeterBananaMixer.jpg">

 Also, I think this is the right place to complain about software as well!
-There is an app for Windows called VoiceMeeter Banana, which replaces system mixer and allows you to do all the things you want.
+There is an app for Windows called [VoiceMeeter Banana](https://vb-audio.com/Voicemeeter/banana.htm), which replaces system mixer and allows you to do all the things you want.
 And then silently sits in tray.
 Nothing like that exists for Macos!
 Every article on the web tells you "get a DAW and put a sound through there".
 DAW is something like SoundForge or Cubase or Ableton Live.
 All of them are pretty expensive, eat a lot of memory, have highly cryptic interfaces and are not resident apps.
-Each and every one of them thinks it's the *main* app of your life period.
+Each and every one of them thinks it's the *main* app of your life.
 Ugh.
 GIVE ME BANANA!

 ## Light

 I just can't stop here.
-Like, I've had two out of three crossed, is it possible to stop?
+Like, I've had two points out of three crossed, is it possible to stop?
 But light is the hardest one, because it's much more about physical world than anything else.
 It depends on your room, ability to place stuff around, and it can change anything drastically.
 Also you can compare a camera to other cameras and buy the one you decided on, you can do the same with mic, but with lightning the specs of light you buy is not going to be the main thing.
 The main thing is placement.
 Tutorials say you have to have three different light sources: a key light, a fill light and a back light.

 <img class="image" alt="rodecaster pro image" src="https://d2r5da613aq50s.cloudfront.net/wp-content/uploads/321891.image0.jpg">

 A *key light* is a bright source of light that should light up your face somewhat from the side so that you have some shadows.
 I put a Yongnuo YN300 right behind my camera.

-A *fill light* should be slightly less bright, its purpose is to reduce harshness of those shadows on your face.
+A *fill light* should be less bright, its purpose is to reduce harshness of those shadows on your face.
 I have a small lamp from the other side of my display which I reflect from the wall.

 And a *back light* is something to highlight you from a back (surprise!) to add a feeling of depth to the image.
 I don't have a back light and my image is a little bit too plain because of that.
 I'll have to fix that.